yandex-cloud/docs/en/network-load-balancer/operations/internal-lb-create.md

       For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/).

-   1. Make sure that the configuration files are correct.
+   1. Make sure that the configuration files are valid.

       1. In the command line, go to the directory where you created the configuration file.
       1. Run the check using the command:
          ```
          terraform plan
          ```
       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contain errors, {{ TF }} will point them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Deploy the cloud resources.